 PCC is tobacco free as of fall 2017 at all PCC campuses.
 Violations of this policy will subject students to disciplinary sanction(s).

-• Pueblo Community (PCC) is currently a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is working cooperatively with higher education authorities in all states and other U.S. jurisdictions to ensure compliance with state authorization requirements that govern the offering of courses in those states, including complaint processes.
-PCC will continue to monitor developments in the jurisdictions in which it enrolls students, and, if authorization or licensure is or becomes necessary, it will obtain approvals or provide notice here of the jurisdictions in which it is not authorized to offer courses or programs.
+- Pueblo Community (PCC) is currently a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is working cooperatively with higher education authorities in all U.S. states and territories to ensure compliance with state authorization requirements that govern the offering of courses in those states or territories, including complaint processes.
+PCC will continue to monitor developments in the U.S. states and territories in which it has prospective or enrolled students.
+If authorization or licensure is or becomes necessary, it will obtain approvals or provide disclosures of the jurisdictions in which it is not authorized to offer courses or programs.

 For each student services transaction, students are required to verity their identification before any service is provided.
 Examples of identification can be: